-Looking for a relaxing Sunday activity?
+Are you looking for a relaxing Sunday activity?
 Why not pay a visit to the Bribie Island Butterfly House, located on beautiful Bribie Island in Bongaree, Brisbane.
 It is open Wednesdays and Sundays from 10 AM until 4 PM.
-The Bribie Island Butterfly House is wheelchair accessible with ground level step free access and flat paths throughout.
+The Bribie Island Butterfly House is wheelchair accessible with ground level step free access and flat pathways.

 The Butterfly House is 100% operated by volunteers, and 100% of profits go to charity.

 We had a lovely time during our visit.
-The butterfly enclosure was beautiful.
-There were a variety of colourful flowers and flora that were surrounded by the fluttering wings of gorgeous butterflies.
-There were various species of butterfly along with a number of large stick insects which were hiding amongst the leaves throughout the enclosure.
+The butterfly enclosure was beautiful, with various colourful flowers and flora surrounded by the fluttering wings of gorgeous butterflies.
+The enclosure housed several butterfly species along with many large stick insects that hid amongst the leaves.
 Being surrounded by the graceful butterflies, it wasn’t a surprise when one or two landed on us and went for a ride while we explored the small oval shaped enclosure.

-With the relaxing butterfly music and sounds of nature playing in the background and the visual beauty of the butterflies flying around us, the atmosphere within the butterfly house was very peaceful and relaxing.
-It was certainly a place to escape the hustle and bustle of life.
+With the relaxing butterfly music and sounds of nature playing in the background, and the visual beauty of the butterflies flying around us, the atmosphere within the butterfly house was very peaceful and relaxing.
+It is certainly a place to escape the hustle and bustle of life.

 They asked visitors to leave their troubles outside in the bin as the Bribie Island Butterfly House is a place of peace, and once we entered through the black plastic curtains into the realm that sat beyond it certainly felt like it too.

-The butterfly House was staffed by a number of friendly volunteers that were more then happy to answer any questions and point out the hiding spots of the well disguised stick insects.
-With the amount of butterflies within the enclosure it was common to see a number of them sitting on the ground as we made our way around the exhibit, we had to mind where we stood and zig zag around the ones taking a rest on the pathway,
+The butterfly House was staffed by a number of friendly volunteers who were more than happy to answer any questions and point out the well disguised stick insects.
+With the number of butterflies within the enclosure, it was common to see a number of them sitting on the ground as we made our way around the exhibit, we had to mind where we stood and zig zag around the ones taking a rest on the pathway,

 Being surrounded by such beautiful gardens, butterflies and displays, it wasn’t hard to go a little crazy with the camera.